Rich Aurilia: Cincinnati Reds (2005–2006)

-San Francisco Giants (2007–2009)
+Second stint with San Francisco Giants (2007–2009)

 In the 2006 offseason, Aurilia signed a two-year, $8 million contract with his old team, the Giants.
 During the 2007 season, he appeared in 99 games (mostly at first base), starting in 81 of them.
 Aurilia was placed on the 15-day disabled list with a neck injury that had been slow to heal, limiting his range of movement and causing headaches.
 At the time, he was batting only .236 with two home runs.
 Aurilia returned to the Giants' lineup on July 4, hitting a home run in a 9–5 win over the Cincinnati Reds.
 He finished the season batting .252 with five home runs, 33 RBI, and a .304 on-base percentage.
 Aurilia posted better numbers in each of those categories during the 2008 season, where he remained generally healthy throughout the year, one factor that led him to have considerably more playing time (99 games started).

 On February 9, 2009, Aurilia re-signed with the San Francisco Giants to a minor league deal.
 It was announced on April 4 that Aurilia had made the Giants final roster.
 He went on to appear in 60 games during the 2009 season, starting in 22 of them, playing either first or third base.
 There was considerable uncertainty whether Aurilia would stay with the team for the entire season, but he was placed on the DL twice in order to free up a roster spot long enough for the September roster expansion.
 Knowing that the organization would not be bringing him back for the 2010 season, Aurilia played his final game as a Giant on October 1 at home against the Arizona Diamondbacks, receiving standing ovations from the home fans in appreciation for 12 years with the team.